microsoft/industry/telco/readme.md

 ### High-level architecture

-The Azure for Telco industry reference architecture is based on a [proven, at scale Azure architecture](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/architecture) foundation for the construction and operationalization of landing zones in Azure.
-Our guidance for Telcos provides a specific set of recommendations to accommodate Telco industry requirements and scenarios as described previously on this article.
+The Azure for Telco industry reference architecture is based on a [proven, at scale Azure architecture](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/architecture) foundation for the construction and operationalization of landing zones in Azure, which at its core is build upon a set of design principles and critical design areas (as summarized on this [article](../foundations/azure/README.md)).
+Those design principles and critical design areas are applicable for the Azure for Telco reference architecture.
+However, due to the unique set of requirements and characteristics of the telecommunications industry (for example, the presence or a large distributed edge), the Azure for Telcos reference architecture provides an additional, and very specific, set of recommendations to accommodate Telco industry requirements and scenarios as described previously on this article.
 The Azure for Telco reference architecture is depicted on figure 1 below:

 ![Azure for Telco industry reference architecture](./docs/telco-industry-reference-architecture.png) _Figure 1:Azure for telco industry reference architecture._